varadasantosh/deep-learning-notes/readme.md

 Pair 3:-  $\left[x_{5}, x_{6}\right]$ \
 Pair 4:-  $\left[x_{7}, x_{8}\right]$

-Now let us include the position of the token into equation, let us generalize this for any position-**m** , each pair has its own angle, hence we will have d/2 angles, **m** will be same for all the pairs of the token, as mentioned earlier if we have 6 tokens when we are applying rotation for all the pairs of the token **1**, **m** would be **1**, we will also look at the formulae for \theta
+Now let us include the position of the token into equation, let us generalize this for any position-**m** , each pair has its own angle, hence we will have d/2 angles, **m** will be same for all the pairs of the token, as mentioned earlier if we have 6 tokens when we are applying rotation for all the pairs of the token **1**, **m** would be **1**, we will also look at the formulae for $\theta$

 $$